 Information about a licensee's or applicant's physical protection or material control and accounting program for special nuclear material not otherwise designated as Safeguards Information or classified as National Security Information or Restricted Data is required by 10 CFR 2.390 to be protected in the same manner as commercial or financial information (i.e., they are exempt from public disclosure).

-SUNSI policy and procedures are the responsibility of the Office of Information Services.
+SUNSI policy and procedures are the responsibility of the Office of the Chief Information Officer.